Consumer Education and Awareness

 Global Health Literacy Presentation

 The CEA-IBD project and findings were presented at the Global Health Literacy Summit in October 2021.
-You can watch the presentation below.

 This project has been approved by the Swinburne University of Technology Human Research Ethics Committee (Ref:20202968) and is funded by the Australian Government Department of Health.